aus-plant-phenomics-network/appn-schema/doc/appn_BiologicalUnit.md

     * Links a BiologicalUnit to its type.
 * appn:BiologicalUnit **appn:hasBiologicalMaterial** [appn:BiologicalMaterial](/doc/appn_BiologicalMaterial.md)
     * Links a BiologicalUnit to its genetic and taxonomic profile.

+Identifies the BiologicalMaterial for a BiologicalUnit.
+* [appn:Sample](/doc/appn_Sample.md) **appn:derivesFrom** appn:BiologicalUnit
+    * Identifies the BiologicalUnit from which a Sample was sampled.
 * [appn:Assay](/doc/appn_Assay.md) **appn:isForObservationUnit** [appn:ObservationUnit](/doc/appn_ObservationUnit.md)
     * Relates an Assay to an ObservationUnit for which it is carried out.
+Note that when the Assay is an Observation, the model should infer a schema:observationAbout property from isForObservationUnit.
 * [appn:ObservationUnit](/doc/appn_ObservationUnit.md) **appn:inheritsContext** [appn:ObservationUnit](/doc/appn_ObservationUnit.md)
     * Indicates an ObservationUnit should be considered to inherit values for Variables from another ObservationUnit.
 Examples include a plant inheriting environmental variables from a pot, growth cabinet or field or a leaf inheriting environmental and developmental properties from a plant.
 * [appn:ObservationUnit](/doc/appn_ObservationUnit.md) **appn:hasLocation** [appn:SpatialLocation](/doc/appn_SpatialLocation.md)